CodyReichert/awesome-cl/index.md

 See also:

-* [testieren](https://cicadas.surf/cgit/colin/testiere.git/about/) - a testing utility where tests are included at the top of a `defun/t` form.
+* [testiere](https://cicadas.surf/cgit/colin/testiere.git/about/) - a testing utility where tests are included at the top of a `defun/t` form.
 They are run when you recompile your functions interactively.
 With mocking and stubbing support.
 [GPL3][2].
+  * [testiere-mode](https://github.com/dotemacs/testiere-mode.el) for Emacs, to hide and show the `#+testiere` section.
 * [cl-hamcrest](https://github.com/40ants/cl-hamcrest) -  a set of [Hamcrest](https://hamcrest.org/) matchers that can be combined to create flexible expressions of intent.
 Helps make your unittests more readable by using  assertions such as `has-plist-entries`, `has-slots`, `has-length`, `contains`, `contains-in-any-order`, `has-all`… [BSD_3Clause][15].

 Editor utilities: